All-Round Aeonium Care Guide

 There are approximately 35 species of Aeonium, all belonging to the Crassulaceae family.
 While most Aeonium species are native to the Canary Islands, they are also found in Madeira, Morocco, the Cape Verde Islands, and the East Coast of Africa.

 These succulents are well-adapted to extremely dry and arid environments, storing water in their leaves and stems to survive.
-Aeoniums come in a variety of shapes and sizes, from the ornamental Aeonium ‘Medusa’, to the large Aeonium ‘Pomegranate’, and the smaller Aeonium aizoon.
+Aeoniums come in a variety of shapes and sizes, from the ornamental Aeonium ‘Medusa’, to the large Aeonium ‘Pomegranate’ (shown), and the smaller Aeonium aizoon.

 Aeonium Pomegranate